AlessioGr/NotQuests-Docs/docs/tutorials/creating-a-reputation-system-with-tags.md

 `/qa variables check TagInteger housestarkreputation`

 ## Let's add some privileges & rewards for our reputation system: Conditions

+Example condition which checks if you have at least 50 reputation in house stark - can be used anywhere, for example in Quest requirements, objectives or conditions:

+`/qa conditions add HouseStarkReputation50 TagInteger housestarkreputation moreOrEqualThan 50`

 To be continued...
 I'll write this part up when I have time.
 Feel free to contribute to this tutorial (or any other tutorials) here: [Contribute to the docs](https://github.com/AlessioGr/NotQuests-Docs/blob/main/docs/tutorials/creating-a-reputation-system-with-tags.md).